chathuradissanayake/SecurepassAI-Admin-Development/frontend/README.md

 ## Project Overview

-This project is the frontend component of the QR and FR Admin application.
+This project is the frontend component of the SecurepassAI-Admin-Development application.
 It is built using modern web technologies to provide a seamless user experience.

 ## Technologies Used